GustavoViniciusdeMorais/GoLang/tutorials/go_auth_echo_jwt_redis.md

 3. Remember to hash passwords in a real application to avoid storing plain text passwords.

-This setup provides a basic structure for handling JWT authentication with Golang using the Echo framework, Redis, and GORM.
+This setup provides a basic structure for handling JWT authentication with Golang using the Echo framework, Redis, and GORM, along with a custom middleware for JWT validation.